mezo-org/musd/docs/README.md

 # Mezo USD

-mUSD is a stablecoin that is minted by creating a loan against the borrowers crytpo assets, this is known as a Collateralized Debt Position (CDP).
+MUSD is a stablecoin that is minted by creating a loan against the borrowers crytpo assets, this is known as a Collateralized Debt Position (CDP).

-mUSD is based on [Threshold USD](https://github.com/Threshold-USD/dev) which is a fork of [Liquity](https://github.com/liquity/dev) for the [Mezo Network](https://mezo.org).
+MUSD is based on [Threshold USD](https://github.com/Threshold-USD/dev) which is a fork of [Liquity](https://github.com/liquity/dev) for the [Mezo Network](https://mezo.org).

 ## Architectural Overview

-The protocol allows Bitcoin holders to mint mUSD (mezo USD stablecoins) by using their BTC as collateral.
+The protocol allows Bitcoin holders to mint MUSD (mezo USD stablecoins) by using their BTC as collateral.
 This means users can access USD-denominated liquidity while keeping their Bitcoin investment intact.

 The primary components are how the...

 - BTC is **custodied**.
-- mUSD token maintains its **1 mUSD = $1 price peg**.
+- MUSD token maintains its **1 MUSD = $1 price peg**.
 - system earns **fees**.

 ### Custody

-A user opens up a position by calling `BorrowerOperations.openTrove`, providing BTC, and requesting mUSD.
+A user opens up a position by calling `BorrowerOperations.openTrove`, providing BTC, and requesting MUSD.
 The BTC is routed to the `ActivePool`, where it stays until a user either...

 - withdraws (via `BorrowerOperations.withdrawColl`)
 - pays off their debt (via `BorrowerOperations.closeTrove`)